 Then Recruit Your Working Memory

-Enter WM (the character that represents your brain’s working memory), and who reminds you to boldly step up and learn new skills that can help to bring about change.
+Enter your brain’s working memory by boldly stepping up full steam ahead to learn new skills that can help to bring about change.
 Your working memory is like a sticky note at the front of your brain.
 It holds brief facts in its small capacity while you use these facts and skills to resolve complex problems.
 Focus on a solution to a significant problem, and your working memory hands you the mental equipment you need, and enlarges dream-building capacity at the same time.
 Your working memory keeps you at the cutting edges, solving problems and trying out new building tools forward.

 Use and apply your working memory and over time, and the solutions you create will store in your basal ganglia warehouse.
 In this way your dream begins to replace warehoused failures and traps from your past – it happens nightly after you enter deep sleep or REM.
 Not surprisingly, people who complain more or rely on ruts, routines or comfort zones use less working memory, while people who laugh and risk new initiatives or solutions, use and store far more delight.
 Have you seen it happen?